polkadot-developers/bounties/README.md

 The author of the github pull request must match the author of the evidence so that there is no chance that someone is claiming credit for someone else's work.

+You can see an example of a simple submission here: https://github.com/substrate-developer-hub/bounties/pull/1

 ### Rewards

 As mentioned above, this project uses the [Substrate Tip Bot](https://github.com/paritytech/substrate-tip-bot), which can open a tip for authors of a pull request.